 The channels and services of social media that are free to the user generate income by selling advertising space and/or providing user data to advertisers.

 This means that the social media service customer is not the user but the advertiser.
 For example, when a person creates a profile on Facebook, they simultaneously give the corporation the right to view and handle their personal information and information on user behaviour, such as actions, locations and likes.
 It is a question of exchange, where the user provides information about themselves in exchange for the use of a free-of-charge service.

 A social media service customer is not the user but the advertiser.

 Channels like Facebook are free, because they sell to advertisers, in an indirect way, a huge amount of data, which they gather from the users and which enables very powerful tools for advertisement targeting.

-As another example: the Google search engine shows personalized advertisements to the user, which are based on the past searches by the user.
+As another example, the Google search engine shows the user personalised advertisements based on past searches by the user.

-Still, every once in a while it would be worth discussing for what kind of purposes do we hand over our information to the services.
-Would it be for example possible to limit the right of the corporations to forward private information to other actors through legislation?
+Still, every once in a while, it is worth discussing why we hand over our personal information to these services.
+Would it be possible, for example, to limit the right of the corporations to forward private information to other organisations through legislation?